 Scheme 1 - WIHEA Internal Project Fund (up to £5k per project) - 2021/22 Call now closed

-Scheme 2 - Monash Warwick Alliance Education Exchange Scheme
+Scheme 2 - Monash Warwick Alliance Education Exchange Scheme - on hold

-Scheme 3 - International Visiting Teaching Fellowship Scheme - Student Engagement
+Scheme 3 - International Visiting Teaching Fellowship Scheme - on hold

+- Student Engagement and Inclusion

 - Teaching Leadership

 Successful proposals are likely to offer an online resource, case studies of successful embedded practices, comparison and reference to resources at peer institutions and/or pedagogical literature.
 All WIHEA funding proposals/applications must be submitted or supported by a WIHEA Fellow and require a declaration of support from the Head of Department.

 WIHEA were pleased to announce a new pilot collaboration fund was launched in Term 1.
 Aimed at enabling the development of collaborations between two or more Higher Education Institutions to develop and share knowledge, experience and capabilities to address current challenges within the HE Sector, this fund offered up to a max of £4k per project, to fund 4 projects.
 Priority areas for this funding to address includes: